NascHQ/nasc-blog/content/posts/introducing-react-graphql-apollo-material-boilerplate.md

 }`
 ```

-One of the cool things about GraphQL is the power is in the of the consumer.
+One of the cool things about GraphQL is the power is in the hand of the consumer.
 So as you can see, the `LIST_ORGANIZATION` query is returning the fields I wanted.
 In your application you should have different needs, but with this boilerplate you can just change the query and the component structure to have things working.